About the interface

 In the upper right section you will find additional options with which you can disable and delete users:

 - Edit: Opens the user edit modal.
-If you want to add more fileds to a user go to Custom Fields.
+To add more fields to the form you can go to Custom Fields.

 - Disable: You can disable users and prevent them from logging in.